padsproj/oforest/README.md

    > opam install ocamlfind oasis utop menhir core

 3. [Install OCaml Pads][opadsInstall]
+4. Clone this repository
-4. In the root of this repository, run:
+5. In the root of the clone, run:

    To build: